jvaughan504-glitch/WIFIRover/docs/communication_protocol.md

 4. **Sensor Manager (Arduino Nano)** – Streams distance, temperature, and humidity readings to the Wi-Fi hub, which are then sent to the controller.

-An optional **Speed Sensor module** (standalone sketch) reports average speed and travelled distance on an OLED display and the serial monitor.

 ```
 [Controller ESP32] ⇄ Wi-Fi UDP ⇄ [Robot ESP32] ⇄ UART1 ⇄ [Sensor Nano]
                                             ⇓ UART2